Goudy Old Style: Digital copies

 Commercial releases have been made by Monotype, Fontsite, DTP Types, Electric Typographer, Lanston Type, Bitstream, URW++ (bundled with Microsoft Office), Adobe, and Linotype.
 As many early digitisations were sublicensed, several of these may represent the same digitisation marketed by different rights-holders, possibly upgraded with modern features such as contextual ligature substitution and small caps.
 LTC's digitisation includes the calligraphic and swash alternate characters, as well as small caps.
 Goudy Catalog has been copied by Scangraphic, Bitstream, URW++, and Elsner+Flake.
 A version called Goudy Schoolbook also exists, with single-story versions of the letters a and g, but it is not for sale to the general public.
 (The digitisation bundled with Microsoft Office lacks all these features; it does include ligatures, but they must be inserted manually.)

 'Sorts Mill Goudy' is an open-source revival created by Barry Schwartz as part of the League of Movable Type project, which contains small capitals and other OpenType features.
 Bhikkhu Pesala expanded this under the name 'Sukhumala', adding bold, bold italic and handtooled styles.

 ATF's other related fonts, Goudy Handtooled and Goudy Catalog, have also been digitised, again with a variety of companies holding some rights although only LTC's release includes Handtooled Italic.
 Goudy Title has not been digitised under that name.

 Usage

 Goudy Old Style is the text typeface used in Harper's Magazine.
-It is the official typeface of Emory University in Atlanta, Georgia, Lewis & Clark College in Portland, Oregon, Moravian College in Bethlehem, Pennsylvania, Northwestern University in Evanston, Illinois, Clemson University in Clemson, South Carolina, and Vassar College in Poughkeepsie, New York.
+It is also the typeface used for headings in The Spectator.
+It is the official typeface of Emory University in Atlanta, Georgia, Lewis & Clark College in Portland, Oregon, Moravian College in Bethlehem, Pennsylvania, Northwestern University in Evanston, Illinois, Clemson University in Clemson, South Carolina, and Hamilton College in Clinton, New York.
 It is also used by the National University of Colombia.
 It is also the standard body text font for Key Club publications.
 The bold italic weight is used for the wordmark of Whittard's.

-Other Goudy typefaces

-Frederic Goudy's name is associated with many other typefaces designed by Goudy, but not related to Goudy Oldstyle, including: